Modeling Concurrency Control as a Learnable Function: Introduction

-We present {\dbname}, a novel learned CC algorithm that achieves our goal above.
+We present {\dbname}, a novel learned CC algorithm that achieves the goal above.
 It addresses the first challenge by proposing a unified model of existing concurrency control algorithms.
-In particular, {\dbname} models a concurrency control algorithm as a learnable agent function \({\cacheF}: \{{\inputstate}\} \to \{{\action}\}\) that maps the database state {\inputstate} to a set of concurrency control actions {\action}.
-It captures existing \textit{classify-then-assign} approaches: {\inputstate} represents the features used for classification, {\action} indicates the actions of the assigned CC algorithm.
-In {\dbname}, a state {\inputstate} consists of features used by existing adaptive concurrency controls, such as data hotness~\cite{DBLP:conf/icde/LinCZ18/ASOCC} and number of dependent transactions in dependency graph~\cite{DBLP:journals/pvldb/TianHMS18/LDSF}.
+In particular, {\dbname} models a concurrency control algorithm as a learnable function \({\cacheF}: \{{\inputstate}\} \to \{{\action}\}\) that maps the database state {\inputstate} to a set of concurrency control actions {\action}.
+It captures the existing \textit{classify-then-assign} approaches: {\inputstate} represents the features used for classification, {\action} indicates the actions of the assigned CC algorithm.
+In {\dbname}, a state {\inputstate} consists of features used by existing adaptive concurrency controls, such as data hotness~\cite{DBLP:conf/icde/LinCZ18/ASOCC} and the number of dependent transactions in the dependency graph~\cite{DBLP:journals/pvldb/TianHMS18/LDSF}.
 An action {\action} consists of a combination of conflict detection and resolution mechanisms.
-Instead of selecting from existing algorithms, we propose deconstructing concurrency control into a sequence of conflict detection and resolution actions, which allows for a broad range of CC designs by enabling arbitrary combinations of these actions.
-Our model is more general than existing adaptive concurrency control algorithms, such as {\polyjuice}~\cite{DBLP:conf/osdi/WangDWCW0021/polyjuice} and bLSDF~\cite{DBLP:journals/pvldb/TianHMS18/LDSF}.
-The former only maps data access IDs to pipeline-related wait actions, and the latter only maps dependency set sizes to priority-related wait actions.
-Figure~\ref{fig:polyjuice-uncover} illustrates how {\polyjuice} treats all transactions accessing the same data as equals, and consequently takes a suboptimal action that results in high abort rates.
-In this example, bLSDF would give higher priority to transactions with more dependent transactions.
-However, it does not consider transaction pipelining which enables efficient transaction execution.
+Instead of selecting from existing algorithms, \dbname decomposes concurrency control into a sequence of conflict detection and resolution actions, which allows for a wide range of CC designs by enabling arbitrary combinations of these actions.
+The model is more general than existing adaptive concurrency control algorithms, such as {\polyjuice}~\cite{DBLP:conf/osdi/WangDWCW0021/polyjuice} and bLDSF~\cite{DBLP:journals/pvldb/TianHMS18/LDSF}.
+The former only maps data access IDs to pipeline-wait actions, and the latter only maps dependency set sizes to priority-related wait actions. \revisionhint{R2.M1}{Figure~\ref{fig:polyjuice-uncover} illustrates the CC designs covered by {\polyjuice} and bLDSF.
+Specifically, {\polyjuice} treats all transactions accessing the same data as equals, which could result in suboptimal actions with high abort rates. bLDSF gives higher priority to transactions with more dependent transactions, but it does not consider transaction pipelining, which is essential for efficient transaction execution. }